jackson-alexander/python-basics/README.md

 # python-basics
 A python script (with data) to help you start learning Python.
+Designed specifically for those in economics, statistics, or data science who currently know MATLAB.
+Though, it is probably useful to most people who want to start learning Python.

 - 👋 Hi, I’m @jackson-alexander
 - 👀 I’m interested in economics, statistics, and data analysis